jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 ```

 Where a sum of money in Britain might be written £1,234.56, in France it would be 1 234,56 €.
-It's impossible to see above, but the group separator ("," in GB) is a space in France, and the patterns say where the symbols go (before or after the number).
+It's impossible to see above, but the group separator ("," in GB) is a *space* in France, and the positive and negative patterns say where the symbols go (before or after the number).

 The differences in separators means that some cultures use 123,456 for a large integer, and in others that would be the way to write a floating point number 1/1000th of the size.
 I could use the PowerShell command `Set-culture fr-FR` and start a fresh PowerShell session, but to avoid switching everything into French it's possible to change the culture for the current thread only, and see what happens when we try to convert that string to a number in that culture: